 - Fold in about 1/2 cup strawberries (save some for topping) and all the sliced almonds.

 - Pour the mixture into the baking dish and sprinkle extra pecans and chocolate chips on top (optional).
-Bake 33 - 35 min or until a toothpick comes out clean.
+Bake 30 - 35 min or until a toothpick comes out clean, but still soft to touch.

 - Let it cool in the pan for 10 minutes then take it out on a cooling rack.
 Cut into squares and enjoy!